This set of Environment Management Problems focuses on “The State of India’s Rivers”.

 5. To strengthen the ongoing NRCP, which new initiative was taken?

 b) National Narmada Basin Authority

 c) National Ganga River Basin Authority

 Explanation: National Ganga River Basin Authority (NGRBA) was formed to strengthen the ongoing NRCP in 2009.
 The first meeting of the NGRBA Resolved to make the Ganga pollution free by 2020.
 This pledge to make Ganga free from pollution.

 Explanation: River water is used to a maximum extent because of its common reach to the biotic community.
 Maximum economic activities concentrate around rivers.
-About 50% of population of the world resides in 250 river basins.
+About 50% of the population of the world resides in 250 river basins.

-Explanation: Ministry of Water Resources prepared model bill to regulate and control the development of groundwater in 1996.
+Explanation: Ministry of Water Resources prepared a model bill to regulate and control the development of groundwater in 1996.
 It provides the details of the definitions and the process of implementation of the bill.

 8. To which of the following subjects ‘Repair, Renovation and Restoration’ (RRR) comes under?

 Explanation: This is implemented by the Government of India, Ministry of Water Resources.
 ‘Repair, Renovation and Restoration’ comes to water body scheme that has been launched by the Ministry under the state sector.

 9. Which plan was launched by the Ministry of Environment and Forests (MoEF) to restoring the water quality and ecology of the lakes?